 We also recommend adding text blocks within your data to help identify different sections and even give your notes on how the data correlates.
 Doing so will make it much easier for your audience to understand what the data is telling you.

-Clear widget and data naming
+7. Create clear widget and data names

 If you’re preparing several pieces of data for presentation, each piece likely needs to be set to the same time frame in order to avoid confusion or false assumptions.